Breastfeeding Your Baby

 About Our Service

-Topics covered in our videos include: preparing to breastfeed, the benefits of harvesting colostrum, positioning and attachment, signs of effective breastfeeding, common challenges, eating well, along with offering guidance on a number of techniques, such as hand expressing.
+Our team of clinical midwife specialists, lactation consultants, physiotherapists and dieticians have created a suite of videos to support you in your breastfeeding journey.
+Topics covered include: preparing to breastfeed, the benefits of harvesting colostrum, positioning and attachment, signs of effective breastfeeding, common challenges, eating well, along with offering guidance on a number of techniques, such as hand expressing.

 Breastmilk can be very beneficial to premature and sick babies.
 We have developed a series of videos especially for women who experience, or are at risk of, a pre-term birth - please click here.